Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Introduction

-Our efforts have direct parallels with Kraichnan's 1959 and 1965 studies \cite{kraichnan1959structure,kraichnan1965lagrangian} of isotropic homogeneous turbulence using field theoretic techniques.
+Our efforts have direct parallels with Kraichnan's 1959 and 1965 studies \citep{kraichnan1959structure,kraichnan1965lagrangian} of isotropic homogeneous turbulence using field theoretic techniques.
 Kraichnan's 1959 study was an Eulerian based approach which yielded a $k^{-3/2}$ spectrum at high Reynolds number, distinct from Kolmogorov's $k^{-5/3}$ inertial subrange based upon dimensional analysis.
-This Eulerian description was labeled the 'Direct Interaction Approximation' (DIA) and extant data were not sufficient to dismiss the theoretical result.
-It was subsequently understood that the quasi-uniform translation associated with coherent advection at the largest scales was creating an artifact wherein the decorrelation time scale was proportional to the root-mean-square Doppler shift rather than a more intuitive notion that energy transfers between scales depended upon the rate of strain.
-This defect was addressed within a Lagrangian description (the Abridged Lagrangian History DIA) in Kraichnan's 1965 study that isolated the pressure and viscous terms responsible for fluid parcel deformation.
-The Lagrangian picture resulted in a -5/3 power law and Kolmogorov constant (1.77) quite close to that provided by a summary of atmospheric field data (1.56) (\cite{hogstrom1996review}). \cite{holloway1977stochastic} argue that, when the DIA formalism is applied to Rossby waves, the same issue is encountered, and by similarly isolating the pressure terms, are able to obtain a closure bridging resonant wave interactions and 2-D turbulence.
-Insightful commentary about the internal wave problem \cite{Holloway1,Holloway2} follows, but progress is stymied, in part due to uncertainty about how to arrive at robust expressions for finite amplitude scattering cross-sections off the resonant manifold.
-This step essentially requires the field coordinates to be canonical.
-Isopycnal coordinates are \cite{LT,LT2}.
-Analysis of the broadened kinetic equation \cite{Ultraviolet} in this extreme scale separated limit reveals that Holloway's speculation concerning the sweeping defect is correct.
-The internal wave problem, however, is quite different from the Rossby wave problem.
-The interaction is one of high frequency wave refraction in the vertical shear of the inertial wave and inertial waves have no pressure perturbation.
+This Eulerian description was labeled the 'Direct Interaction Approximation' (DIA) and extant data were not sufficient to assess the theoretical prediction. \cite{kraichnan1965lagrangian} subsequently understood that the quasi-uniform translation associated with coherent advection at the largest scales ({\it aka} sweeping) was creating an artifact wherein the correlation time scale was proportional to the root-mean-square Doppler shift rather than a more intuitive notion that energy transfers between scales depended upon the rate of strain.
+In 1965 Kraichnan subsequently presented a Lagrangian description (the Abridged Lagrangian History DIA) that isolated the pressure and viscous terms responsible for fluid parcel deformation.
+The Lagrangian picture resulted in a -5/3 power law and Kolmogorov constant (1.77) quite close to that provided by a summary of atmospheric field data (1.56) (\cite{hogstrom1996review}).

-In the present paper we analyze the interactions between internal waves with extreme scale separation, i.e. high-frequency waves of smaller amplitudes interacting with long energetic near-inertial waves, by presenting two alternate representations for studies of extreme scale separated wave-wave interactions: A system of amplitude modulated plane waves and a system of frequency modulated wave packets.
 The analogy to Kraichnan is that the plane wave formulation corresponds to an Eulerian coordinate system and the Lagrangian coordinate system corresponds to a wave packet formulation in which statistics are accumulated along {\it ray paths}.